-It’s also possible that your long-distance partner will agree with you that your long-distance relationship is indeed not going so well.
+It’s also possible that your long-distance partner will agree with you that your long-distance relationship is indeed not going well.
 When you talk things out, you can identify the issues that exist in your relationship.
 Knowing what the problems are will allow you to find solutions to solve them.

 Deciding to end a long-distance relationship

 Many people decide to end their long-distance relationship unilaterally.
 If you are one of them, you might have struggled with the idea of ending your relationship for some time.